SnigdhaRoy/Notebook/content/posts/intro-to-physics/intro-to-physics.md

 - 2nd law of motion - The net force of an object is equal to the mass times the acceleration.
     - F = m*a  /// Fnet = mass * acceleration

+- 3rd law of motion - for every action (force) in nature there is an equal and opposite reaction.
+In other words, if object A exerts a force on object B, then object B also exerts an equal and opposite force on object A